theQuert/XPS-9360-macOS/README.md

   - SupportAssist OS Recovery: OFF

-  ## You may receive the messages below during inntallation...
+  ## You may receive the messages below during installation...

   #### `The macOS installation couldn't be completed.`
   #### To solve the problem, just IGNORE it.
 Then, REBOOT again.
 You will see the new entry has shown up in the Clover Interface.